 Analytics engine—The Cortex XDR analytics can also consume endpoint data to automatically detect and report on post-intrusion threats.
 The analytics engine can use endpoint data to raise alerts for abnormal network behavior (for example port scan activity).

 Cortex XDR agents—Protects your endpoints from known and unknown malware and malicious behavior and techniques.
-Cortex XDR agents perform their own analysis locally on the endpoint but also consumes WildFire threat intelligence.
+Cortex XDR agents perform their own analysis locally on the endpoint but also consume WildFire threat intelligence.
 The Cortex XDR agent reports all endpoint activity to the Data Layer for analysis by Cortex XDR apps.

 External alert sources—To add additional context to your incidents, you can send Cortex XDR alerts from external sources using the Cortex XDR API.